wp-plugins/catablog/localization/readme.txt

 Please read this page to learn how to translate a file http://codex.wordpress.org/Translating_WordPress

-The included POT file should be used to generate your locals PO and MO libraries.
+The included catablog.po file should be duplicated and renamed with the appropriate localization suffix.

-The file is labeled catablog.pot and should be copied and edited.

-When you are done please generate a PO and MO file for your local and send it my way.
+When you are done, please email me the translated PO and MO files.

-Please feel free to contact me with questions or send me your translation files, so I may integrate it into the repository. http://www.illproductions.com/contact/
+Please feel free to contact me with questions or send me your translation files, so I may integrate it into the next version of CataBlog. http://www.illproductions.com/contact/